What to put in your carry on

-The client that I helped get ready and fabulous for Europe asked for a checklist of what to take carry on wise which I thought I’d share with you this week.
+The client I helped get ready and fabulous for Europe today asked for a checklist of what to put in your carry on.
+I get asked this a lot and thought I would share it.

 When I fly international, I always have these things in my carry on: